Mortgage Underwriting Letter of Explanation: Sample and Overview

 Common Underwriting Scenarios

 There are probably dozens of reasons why a lender would ask for a letter of explanation from a borrower.
-Here are some of the most common situations that might “trigger” it:
+After all, they review everything from your employment history to your tax returns.

 None of these issues are necessarily deal-breakers by themselves.
-They’re just common scenarios where mortgage underwriters tend to request letters of explanation as part of the documentation process.
+They’re just common scenarios where mortgage underwriters need additional information or clarification.

 If the LOE fully explains the issue, and the borrower meets all other lender and secondary criteria for approval, then the loan can still move forward.